tennydesign/prj1-To-do-list-app/README.md

 - A lot of dynamic layouting discovery.
 Things like:  tableView.layoutMargins = UIEdgeInsets.zero
 - A fair exploration of the TableView delegate functions
 - Absolutely NO auto-layout.
-- An honest attempt to solve a real, human, problem.
+- A honest attempt to solve a real problem, even with very limited technical resources.

 So my first poject went like this: